tramitit/guides/en/belgium/request_for_pension.md

 categories:
 - Belgium
 date: '2024-06-07'
-description: Learn how to request for pension in Belgium, including eligibility criteria and required documents.
-Ensure a smooth retirement by maximizing benefits.
+description: Learn how to apply for pension benefits in Belgium, determine eligibility, gather necessary documents, and apply online using MyPension.
 draft: false
-meta_title: 'Requesting Pension in Belgium: Application Process and Eligibility'
+meta_title: How to Apply for Pension Benefits in Belgium for Retirees
-title: 'Requesting Pension in Belgium: Application Process and Eligibility'
+title: How to Apply for Pension Benefits in Belgium for Retirees
 translationKey: belgium-request_for_pension
 ---

 ## Description
 ### What is it?